 - How do stories help us to understand, give meaning to, the beginnings and endings we see in our personal and global lives

-- How does a Native American story and the tale of Scharazade point to the importance of the feminine in the end times
+- How do a Native American story and the tale of Scharazade point to the importance of the feminine in the end times

 Host: Michael Toms Interview Date: 2/25/2008 Program Number: 3243